hdeadman/strapi-cas-example/README.md

 CAS will be running with a default in-memory dummy user repository with a single user with credentials: `casuser/Mellon` The CAS "stub" repository will return a hard-coded e-mail address.

-Normally CAS would be connected to LDAP or some other user repository but this is just testing the OIDC exchange with Strapi and Strapi only needs a user with an email address.
+This example also runs a Samba server (via Docker) to simulate and Active Directory LDAP server and includes the CAS `ldap` module to support login with users created in the sameple directory.
+Run the `ldap/run-ad-server.sh` script to start the directory which will seed the directory with sample users and copy a trust store into the CAS server folder so CAS will trust the directory when doing `starttls` to the directory.
+See the `run-ad-server.sh` script for test users.

 CAS will be accessible after startup at `https://localhost:8443/cas`

 CAS has lots of options for configuring attributes from different sources and they can be specific to individual apps (called "services" in CAS).
-One of those sources could be a groovy script that returned attributes so a CAS admin should be able to control which attribute names are passed to Strapi.
+One of those sources could be a groovy script that returned attributes so a CAS admin should be able to control which attribute names are passed to Strapi and what they are called.

 By default CAS returns attributes in an "attributes" map in the JSON but this `run-cas.sh` script can be run with `FLAT` as the first argument and CAS will return the attributes as top-level JSON attributes.

 # Run Strapi
 ```